Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [ ] Azure SQL Database.
 - [ ] Azure Database for PostgreSQL.

-### You need to identify the type of failure for which an Azure Availability Zone can be usod to protect access to Azure services What should you identify?
+### You need to identify the type of failure for which an Azure Availability Zone can be used to protect access to Azure services.
+What should you identify?

 - [ ] A physical server failure.
 - [ ] An Azure region failure.
 - [ ] A storage failure.
-- [ ] An Azure data center failure.
+- [x] An Azure data center failure.

 ### You have a virtual machine named VM1 that runs Windows Server 2016.
 VM1 is in the East US Azure region.
 Which Azure service should you use from the Azure portal to view service failure notifications that can affect the availability of VM1?